jemtasm/guide/CONTRIBUTING.md

 Keep paragraphs short (around 1-4 sentences).
 People are more likely to read several short paragraphs over a wall of text.

+Remember readers will be on various devices which will resize text, making even short text appear long in a scroll.

 ### Clarity

 Articles should be written with short, clear sentences, and use as little jargon as necessary.